 - ESL for Spouses teaches the legal partners of students and scholars the English language needed to establish themselves and meet their needs in U.S. culture.
 Course focuses on listening, speaking, and vocabulary development.
 The course also includes field trips to museums, concerts, and other cultural activities.

-In addition, the ESL @ WPI Program offers oral proficiency testing in English for international teaching assistants and other WPI students and scholars who may require it and, time permitting, international students might also find resources for help with writing (IQP/MQP Reports, Theses, and Dissertations).
+- Other Services In addition, the ESL @ WPI Program offers oral proficiency testing in English for international teaching assistants and other WPI graduate students and scholars who may require it and, time permitting, international students might also find resources for help with writing (IQP/MQP Reports, Theses, and Dissertations).

 In addition to classroom lessons with small classes and individual, computer-assisted instruction, the Summer Institute offers: